nextgenthemes/nextgenthemes-jsdelivr-this/readme.txt

 It took me a lot of time to come up with this plugin and I had many iterations over various different approaches how to do this until I came up with this working solution that also does not need much code.
 I know the official plugin was abandoned years ago and I looked at complicated bloated code and did not even feel like learning what its doing and never looked at it again and started from scratch.

-Please check out my commecial plugin and level up your video embeds with [ARVE Pro](https://nextgenthemes.com/plugins/arve-pro/) or [Donate here](https://nextgenthemes.com/donate/)
+Please check out my commercial plugin and level up your video embeds with [ARVE Pro](https://nextgenthemes.com/plugins/arve-pro/) or [Donate here](https://nextgenthemes.com/donate/)